compbiozurich/UZH-BIO392/course-material/2021/imallona/exercises.md

 ```

-Are these few or lots?
-What would you expect?
+Are these few or lots of insertiosn in exons?
+Biologically, would you expect lots of little events of exon disruption by mobile elements insertion?

 ```bash